edgeroute/security-champion-framework/people/commitment.md

 * None -- strictly a measurement sub-area.

 ### Benefit
-* Two to four hours give champions a chance to provide actionable results.
+* Two to four hours per month give champions a chance to provide actionable results.

 ## Maturity 3 - Eight or more